 MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Like alcohol Prohibition 100 years ago, cannabis prohibition has been a costly policy failure with a significant human toll.
-More than 15 million Americans have been arrested for cannabis — resulting in trauma, interrupted lives, family separation, dreams derailed by the scarlet letter of a record, and even deaths in jail.
-Nearly half of America admits to having used cannabis, but enforcement has been staggeringly unequal, with Black Americans more than 3.5 times as likely to be arrested as white individuals, despite similar use rates.
+More than 15 million Americans have been arrested for cannabis — resulting in trauma, interrupted lives, family separation, dreams derailed by criminal records, and even deaths in jail.
+Nearly half of America admits to having used cannabis, but enforcement has been staggeringly unequal, with Black people more than 3.5 times as likely to be arrested as white people, despite similar use rates.

-Legalization dramatically reduces these harms while also allowing for sensible regulation and control, like lab testing, consumer education, and safe packaging.
+Legalization dramatically reduces these harms while also allowing for sensible regulation, like lab testing, consumer education, and safe packaging.
 Only legal regulation allows the state to control where, when, and to whom cannabis is sold.
-Legalizing and regulating cannabis for adults has generated more than $11 billion dollars in new tax revenue and created tens of thousands of jobs.
-It has also displaced the criminal market and freed up law enforcement resources to focus on serious crime, all while increasing personal freedom.
+Legalizing and regulating cannabis for adults has generated nearly $20 billion dollars in new tax revenue and created hundreds of thousands of jobs.
+It displaces the illicit market and frees up law enforcement resources to focus on serious crime, all while increasing personal freedom.

 Here are some responses to common concerns against legalizing cannabis:

-It is currently illegal to drive while impaired by cannabis in every state, and it remains illegal after cannabis is legalized.
-Many legalization laws include funding to increase the number of officers with Drug Recognition Expert (DRE) training to improve detection of drivers impaired by prescriptions, over-the-counter medicines, cannabis, and illicit drugs.
+It is illegal to drive while impaired by cannabis in every state.
+Legalization laws often include funding to increase the number of officers with Drug Recognition Expert (DRE) training to improve detection of drivers impaired by medications, cannabis, and illicit drugs.
+This increased investment in detection may create a misperception that there is an increase in impaired driving.
 One of the 12 steps of a DRE analysis is a fluids test to determine whether a driver has consumed cannabis or another substance.
-Cannabis can stay in one’s system for 30 days after last-use so this piece of evidence is considered alongside all other evidence (such as the smell of recently burnt cannabis, behavior indicating impaired driving, and field sobriety results) to determine if the driver was impaired.
+Cannabis can stay in one’s system for 30 days, so a positive test does not mean the driver is impaired.
+It is considered alongside other evidence (such as the smell of recently burnt cannabis, behavior indicating impaired driving, and field sobriety results) to determine impairment.

 Concerns about Youth Using Cannabis